mil-oss/fgsms/README.md

-# Fine Grain Service Monitoring System
+# Fine Grained Service Monitoring System
 A centralized performance and monitoring system for web services, message brokers, ESBs, and more!

 [![Build Status](https://travis-ci.org/mil-oss/fgsms.svg?branch=master)](https://travis-ci.org/mil-oss/fgsms)

-** NOTICE: ** You may run into build issues.
-Site generation currently fails on JDK8 due to javadocs.

 # What's the high level overview?

 ## What is it?

-It's an open source solution for monitoring the performance and availability of stuff.
-What stuff?
-Your stuff.
-IT stuff, software, process, operating systems, message brokers, and web services, especially web services.
+It's an open source solution for monitoring the performance and availability of other software including, processes, operating systems, message brokers, SOAP and REST and web services, Java EARs, WARs, EJBs, .NET WCF services and more.
 It tracks statistics and provides alerting based on criteria you define and a mechanism that you define.

 ## What's the relationship with MIL-OSS